NBKelly/Java-Template-Maker-Maker/Readme.md

 TestFile
 public
-var public String res //this is an optional comment var private String private_res //if the comment is less than four characters long (including tailing space and slashes) var protected Integer tester // var protected boolean truthValue //^ above will not be included, but this will. var protected boolean duplicate //don't use the variable names data or id, as these are already reserved
+var public String res //this is an optional comment var private String private_res //if the comment is less than four characters long (including tailing space and slashes), it will not be included var protected Integer tester // var protected boolean truthValue //^ above will not be included, but this will. var protected boolean duplicate //don't use the variable names data or id, as these are already reserved